foxleigh81/epaper-dnd/README.md

 A DIY "Do Not Disturb" status display using a Raspberry Pi and Waveshare tri-colour e-Paper display, controlled by Home Assistant.

-This is a companion to the following YouTube video: [placeholder]
+This is a companion to the following YouTube video: [placeholder - video not live yet]

 ## What it does